26 January 2022

 This new material is promising and addresses many gaps we have today with current technologies, I look forward to seeing its availability for clinical use.

 Douglas Beall MD, SetBone advisor and specialist in treating VCFs and author of several published research papers and book chapters on the topic

 This financing, completed with deeply experienced spine and orthopedics investors, allows us to advance our development program toward FDA clearance to provide a superior solution to those suffering from vertebral compression fractures.

-SetBone brings a novel solution to answer a huge market need, and we are highly encouraged by the interest we have received from the medical device community validating this need.
-We look forward to SetBone going to market.
+SetBone brings a novel solution to answer a huge market need, and we are highly encouraged by the interest.